Academics

 Hours

-Edson Forest School will hold classes during the school year from 8:45 am until 3:00 pm.
-We prepare a calendar for the full 180 day school year before the start of the school year, generally following holidays and teacher workdays set by Rockingham County Public Schools to assist with those families who may have a sibling in another school in addition to ours.
+Edson Forest School holds classes during the school year from 8:45 am until 3:00 pm.
+We prepare a calendar for the full 180 day school year generally following holidays and teacher workdays set by Rockingham County Public Schools, with some exceptions.

-On beautiful days, we might have yoga outside.
+On beautiful days, we might have yoga outside, rather than in our indoor meeting area.